Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 - Cleaning still requires cleaning the container and frother manually

-Final Thoughts: If you’re looking for a simple espresso machine that can create foamy latte’s with a few buttons, the Mr. Coffee One Touch espresso maker is a good option to consider.
+Final Thoughts: If you’re looking for a simple cheap espresso machine that can create foamy latte’s with a few buttons, the Mr. Coffee One Touch espresso maker is a good option to consider.
 Easy to use, makes single or double espresso shots, and has a milk reservoir.
-If you don’t mind the noise, this budget espresso machine at around $270 brings coffee shop style espresso beverages right into your home for an awesome price.
+If you don’t mind the noise, this semi automatic espresso machine at around $270 brings coffee shop style espresso beverages right into your home for an awesome price.

 #6.
 Capresso 116.04 Pump Espresso and Cappuccino Machine (Best Espresso Machine Under $100)

 If you are looking for the best espresso machine of high quality that carries a price tag south of $100, then the Capresso Espresso and Cappuccino Machine might be what you need.
 It has plenty of features that will make you wonder how you paid so little for such a nice espresso machine.

 - What size is it?
 If you are looking for something that’s really small, but not portable, then the item measurement of 10.25 x 8.25 x 11.75 might be something to your liking.

 - How many cups does it make?
 With a water tank at 46 ounces, it can make up to at least six cups.

 - Is it easy to clean?
 This affordable espresso machine has a removable drip tray that is easy to clean.
 The rest of the machine is also easy to clean as well.